trek-view/gopro2frames/docs/LOGIC.md

 <Track4:GPSAltitude>81.907 m</Track4:GPSAltitude>
 ```

-When GPS time has been calculated for all points, any next (in sequence) duplicate points (lat+lon+alt) should be removed.
+When GPS time has been calculated for all points, any next (in sequence) duplicate points (lat+lon) should be removed (ignored for inclusion in video GPX)

 e.g.